vasi786/ProjectAllocation-SourceCode/README.md

 This app also takes care of personal choices by a professor over a student.
 Initially the app asks the user to allot if any.

+Another Interesting feature in the app is that the user can initially specify maximum number of projects that can be alloted under a specific professor.
+This way all the professors will have a fair chance of getting a project allocated.
+By specifying this the code behind the app ensures the allocation satisying the user needs.